-Graduate Management Admission Test (GMAT) is a standardized exam conducted by Graduate Management Admission Council (GMAC) to test the eligibility of an applicant for admission in Masters in Business Administration (MBA).
-Well-renowned business schools across the globe take GMAT exam scores for the consideration of admission into their schools.
+Graduate Management Admission Test (GMAT) is a standardized exam conducted by Graduate Management Admission Council (GMAC) to test the eligibility of an applicant for admission in Master's in Business Administration (MBA).
+Renowned business schools across the globe take the GMAT exam scores into consideration for admission of the candidates into the next batch.

-GMAT is acknowledged to be one of the biggest exams internationally because it provides access to a huge number of institutes and programs.
-The GMAT Score is accepted in over 2300 colleges for over 7000 programs/courses.
+GMAT is one of the biggest exams internationally because it provides access to a huge number of institutes and programs.
+The GMAT Exam Score is accepted in over 2300 colleges for over 7000 programs/courses.

-The GMAT Exam is not conducted at a particular time of the year but can be given up to 5 times in a calendar year.
-However each candidate is limited to a maximum of 8 attempts.
-Each attempt can be taken after 16 days of the last attempt.
+The GMAT Exam is not conducted on a specific date in the year but can be given up to 5 times in a calendar year.
+However, each candidate is limited to a maximum of 8 attempts.
+The only stipulation for the attempts is that they must be at least 16 days apart.

-It is pertinent to gather as much information about the GMAT Exam as possible before one starts their GMAT Preparation so that they can devise the perfect GMAT Preparation strategy.
-Further in the article, we will talk about everything that one needs to know about GMAT including the GMAT Exam Pattern, GMAT Syllabus, GMAT Exam Dates, GMAT Eligibility Criteria, GMAT Exam Centers, etc.
+It is pertinent to gather as much information about the GMAT Exam as possible before one starts their GMAT Exam Preparation so that they can devise the perfect GMAT Preparation strategy.
+Further in the article, we will talk about everything that one needs to know about GMAT Exam including the GMAT Exam Pattern, GMAT Exam Syllabus, GMAT Exam Dates, GMAT Exam Eligibility Criteria, GMAT Exam Centers, etc.

 It is essential for the GMAT aspirant to be familiar with the GMAT Exam Pattern so that they can adequately prepare for the GMAT Exam.
 Being an online test, the appropriate GMAT Exam Strategy becomes even more important.
 The overview of the GMAT Exam Pattern is given below: